-How to use Bash after Windows 10 Anniversary Update
+How to use Bash with Windows 10 Anniversary Update

 The Windows 10 Anniversary Update has finally arrived!

-It seems that members of our development team have also been playing around with the evaluation version.
+It seems that members of our development team were also playing around with the evaluation version.

 Trying out the evaluation version of Bash on Ubuntu on Windows | Beyond Inc.

-The Anniversary Update will be rolled out to Windows Update, but for those who can't wait, you can update manually.
+The Anniversary Update will be rolled out gradually through Windows Update, but for those who can't wait, it's also possible to update manually.

 How to get the Windows 10 Anniversary Update | Windows Blog for Japan

-I thought I would be able to use Bash immediately after the update, but that was not the case, so
+I thought I'd be able to use Bash right away after updating, but that wasn't the case.
+So,

 Enable it from the Control Panel